LA-248/music-player/README.md

 - Shuffle and loop playback modes

 ## Usage
 This project is hosted on Vercel.
-To use the music player, simply click [here](https://try-music-player.vercel.app/).
+To use the music player, click [here](https://try-music-player.vercel.app/).